Why have Germany left Sane out of the World Cup?

 Low explained it was a "very close decision" between Sane and Bayer Leverkusen's Julian Brant, who ultimately got the nod, adding that Sane, "has not arrived in international matches yet".

-The question of poor form on the part of the 22-year-old seems at odds with his performances in the Premier League, with Sane having won the PFA Young Player of the Year award for 2017-18 due to his form for champions Manchester City.
+The question of poor form on the part of the 22 year-old seems at odds with his performances in the Premier League, with Sane having won the PFA Young Player of the Year award for 2017-2018 due to his form for champion Manchester City.

-So, is Low's decision justified?
-With the help of Opta, we crunch the numbers to find out...

 The City man registered 10 goals and 15 assists in 32 league matches, meaning he was involved in more than twice as many goals as Brandt, who managed nine goals and three assists in two games more.